slideloft/new-docs/glossary/accounts.md

 ### Home domain

 A [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) such as `example.com` linked to the account.
-A home domain is required of asset issuers, who use it to [publish meta-information](../issuing-assets/publishing-asset-info.md) for Stellar wallets and potential token holders, and for organizations running validators, who use it to [self-identify their nodes](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0020.md).
+A home domain is required of asset issuers, who use it to [publish meta-information](../issuing-assets/publishing-asset-info.md) for Bantu wallets and potential token holders, and for organizations running validators, who use it to [self-identify their nodes](https://github.com/Bantu/Bantu-protocol/blob/master/ecosystem/sep-0020.md).

 To add a home domain to an account, use the [Set Options](../start/list-of-operations.md#set-options) operation.